WHAT IF... ?

-It’s this little differentiator in our brain which determines if we thrive or drown in this world of exponential change and uncertainty.
-But the good news is we can train our brain to see a) more connections and b) connections others don't.
+It’s this little differentiator in our brain which can determine if we thrive or drown in this world of exponential change and uncertainty.
+But the good news is we can train our brain and our creativity muscles to see a) more connections and b) connections others won't.
 Our mindset plays a huge role in all those little moments when we either see a problem or an opportunity, embrace growth or hide in our comfort zone, play and dance to the unique beat of change and uncertainty or stay outside the disco.
 It’s up to us to understand the importance of it and start programming it to our advantage.